Array ( ) Array ( )

 This program is open to all provider members—irrespective of their professional experience, job title, or type of position within an organization.
 To enrich this learning experience, we strive for a broad and diverse cohort of participants.
 Space is limited to a small cohort of participants.

-Recognizing that embedding DEI strategies into everyday HR functions can provide a great opportunity to foster and build an inclusive and equitable workplace, this series may be of particular interest to HR professionals and other leaders whose role includes integrating DEI practices into the overall workforce and culture of their organization.
+Recognizing that DEI strategies provide a great opportunity to support and sustain workforce efforts, this series may be of particular interest to leaders whose role includes the implementation of practices that lead to inclusive person-centered cultures and equitable workplaces.

 Consider the role of individual work and essential leadership qualities, as you strive to create environments where everyone feels a sense of belonging.